programminghistorian/ph-submissions/en/drafts/originals/facial-recognition-ai-python.md

 ```

 ## PDF conversion
-Our next step accomplishes two things: First, it creates a separate folder for each yearbook.
+The next step accomplishes two things: First, it creates a separate folder for each yearbook.
 It then uses a Python library called PyMuPDF to convert each yearbook `.pdf` file into individual .png image files and saves them into the corresponding year folder.

 Most of the file organization steps in this tutorial use the [Python `os` library](https://docs.python.org/3/library/os.html).
-We'll first specify the location of our folder and then create a list of the `.pdf` files using os.listdir:
+First you should specify the location of your folder and then create a list of the `.pdf` files using os.listdir:

 ```
 pdfs = [f for f in os.listdir(path) if f.endswith('.pdf')]
 ```

-Then, using a `for loop`, we'll use `os.chdir` to move into the "images" subdirectory.
+Then, using a `for loop`, you'll use `os.chdir` to move into the "images" subdirectory.
 The lines beginning with `os.mkdir` and `newdir` will create individual folders for every `.pdf` file.
 The code here will name each new folder based on the name of the `.pdf` file.
 For example, "1911.pdf" will create a folder called "1911".

 Next, the program will move into each new folder, copy the corresponding `.pdf` file into it, and use PyMuPDF to convert the .pdf file into separate `.png` images for each yearbook page.
 PyMuPDF ([called with "fitz" in the code below](https://pymupdf.readthedocs.io/en/latest/intro.html#note-on-the-name-fitz)) first opens the `.pdf` file, then uses a for loop to process the file: